alfiosalanitri/server-guardian/README.md

 # server-guardian
-This is a simple bash script that monitor the server high cpu and ram usage and check the systemctl services status.
+This is a simple bash script that monitor the server high cpu and ram usage, check the systemctl services status and the hard disk free space.
-If the ram or cpu usage is greather then limit or a service is failed, send a message to telegram user
+If the ram or cpu usage is greather then limit or a service is failed or the disk usage is greather then limit, send a message to telegram user

 ## How to use
 - `sudo chown -R root: /path/to/server-guardian`